CraigWoodman/DataTableV2ModifiedControllerName/README.md

             Bug Fix:        Fixed error when editing more than one column in a single row while suppressing the Cancel/Save buttons

 06/03/20 -  Eric Smith -    Version 2.31 -
-            Updates:        Changed SObjectController to SObjectController2 to allow for easier deployment to orgs that already have an earlier version of the datatable component
+            Updates:        Changed SObjectController to SObjectController2A to allow for easier deployment to orgs that already have an earlier version of the datatable component
+                            CW: Changed to A as GWI already had a 2

 06/03/20 -  Eric Smith -    Version 2.3 -
-            Updates:        Changed SObjectController to SObjectController2 to allow for easier deployment to orgs that already have an earlier version of the datatable component
+            Updates:        Changed SObjectController to SObjectController2A to allow for easier deployment to orgs that already have an earlier version of the datatable component
+                            CW: Changed to A as GWI already had a 2

 06/03/20 -  Eric Smith -    Version 2.2 -
             Enhancements:   Added datatable border attribute